 Mass Communications continued...

-- 1 Approved courses listed with the requirements for the associate degrees. - 2 Select one physical and one life science.
+1 Approved courses listed with the requirements for the associate degrees.

+2 Select one physical and one life science.
 At least one must include a lab.
-Approved courses are listed with the requirements for the associate degrees. - 3 Select one course from humanities and one from fine arts.
-Interdisciplinary courses may count in either category.
 Approved courses are listed with the requirements for the associate degrees.